ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 -   A minimum of 3 worker nodes with additional local block storage is also required so that the Portworx built-in internal metadata key-value database (KVDB) can be set up for high availability.

-Refer to the [{{site.data.keyword.redhat_openshift_notm:}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview) pattern for additional details on compute design considerations.
+Refer to the [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview) pattern for additional details on compute design considerations.